How to File a Part-Year Resident State Tax Return

 This is easy to figure out if you moved to a new state to begin a job there.
 You'll receive a W-2 form from each employer, and each will tell you how much you were paid for that particular job.
 But it can get more complicated if you moved while still working for the same company because in this case you would only receive one W-2.

 The W-2 will show the total amount that your company paid you, so you’ll have to split the income between the states on your own.
 There are two ways to do this.

 Allocate Based on How Long You Lived in Each State

 If your income is relatively the same every month, you can allocate it to each state based on the number of weeks or months you lived there.

-For example, let's say you worked for 11 months of the year, taking one month off between jobs.
-You moved to your new state and started a new job in early June.
-This means you would have spent about 7 out of 11 months working in your new state.
+For example, you might have worked 11 months of the year, taking one month off between jobs.
+You moved to your new state and started working there in early June.
+This means you would have spent about seven of 11 months working in your new state.

-Pro-rating Your Tax Liability
+Pro-Rating Your Tax Liability

 Using the tax table on her part-year tax return in Idaho, she has a tax liability of $5,000 based on her total income of $100,000.
-She would then multiply that $5,000 tax liability by 80% for a tax liability of $4,000.
-This is because she only made 80% of her total income in Idaho ($80,000 Idaho income divided by $100,000 total income.
+She would then multiply that $5,000 tax liability by 80 percent for a tax liability of $4,000.
+She only made 80 percent of her total income in Idaho: $80,000 Idaho income divided by $100,000 total income.

-Let's look at the same Jane example, with $15,000 worth of total deductions in Idaho.
-This deduction amount would be multiplied by 80% ($80,000 Idaho income out of $100,000 total income).
-This would give Jane an Idaho deduction amount of $12,000 (80% x $15,000).
+Let's look at Jane's example again and say that she had $15,000 in total deductions in Idaho.
+This deduction amount would be multiplied by 80 percent: $80,000 Idaho income out of $100,000 total income.
+This would give Jane an Idaho deduction amount of $12,000: 80 percent times $15,000.

 To find Jane's Idaho taxable income using this method, the $12,000 prorated Idaho deduction amount would be subtracted from her Idaho income of $80,000 for an Idaho taxable income of $68,000.
 Her Idaho state tax would be based upon that amount.